decatur/formchen/README.md

-Generate HTML forms and bind hierarchical data with the help of [JSON Schema](https://json-schema.org).
+Generate HTML forms and bind hierarchical and tabular data with the help of [JSON Schema](https://json-schema.org).

+Form-Chen supports master-detail relationships and undo/redo management.

-Uses [grid-chen](https://github.com/decatur/grid-chen) to produce Excel-like web-components for matrix-like data.
+It uses [grid-chen](https://github.com/decatur/grid-chen) to produce Excel-like web-components for tabular (aka table/grid/matrix) data.

+Edits on the original object are emitted as standard [JSON Patch](https://tools.ietf.org/html/rfc6902).

-Object attributes can be specified by [JSON Pointers](https://tools.ietf.org/html/rfc6901) to be bound to given HTML-elements.
+Optionally, object properties can be specified by [JSON Pointers](https://tools.ietf.org/html/rfc6901) to be bound to given HTML-elements.

-The diff between the edited and the original object can be retrieved as a [JSON Patch](https://tools.ietf.org/html/rfc6902).

 # Usage

-Also see usage.html.

 ![usage](usage.png)